alphagov/govuk-prototype-kit/docs/documentation/accessibility.md

 #### Non-compliance with the accessibility regulations

-Some pages do not have descriptive titles.
-This fails WCAG 2.1 success criterion 2.4.2 (page titles).

-Some images do not have a good text alternative, so people using a screen reader cannot access the information.
-This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 The text in the code examples cannot be resized using browser controls.
 This fails WCAG 2.1 success criterion 1.4.4 (resize text).

 The code examples require scrolling horizontally on small screens.
 This fails WCAG 2.1 success criterion 1.4.10 (reflow).